What is Osteomalacia?

 Osteomalacia Symptoms and Diagnosis

-Osteomalacia can cause bone pain and muscle weakness, but because the symptoms are so numerous it is common to be misdiagnosed and confused with other conditions.
+But once it progresses, osteomalacia can cause bone pain and muscle weakness.
+But because the symptoms are so numerous it is common to be misdiagnosed and confused with other conditions.
 Pain is most often felt in the legs, groin, upper thighs, knees and sometimes in the feet.
 In some cases pain will be the result of partial fractures, which are only visible on x-rays.
 Muscle weakness tends to affect the thighs and the muscles in the shoulders and main core of the body.

 Osteomalacia can be diagnosed by x-ray and with a blood test that will measure levels of calcium, phosphorus and vitamin D. A blood test can also be measured for Alkaline phosphatase and parathyroid hormone levels.